Crescent Cemetery - Updates & Changes

 Decorations-Mowing Season

-• Mowing season is from March to November, weather permitting.
+• Mowing season is from April to November, weather permitting.

 • Mowing day is every Monday.
 The only exceptions are the Sunday before Memorial Day & bad weather.